 |Semester 2 Credit Value:||10|

 Physical Geography is a fundamental component of Geography.
 Understanding of the Physical Environment is essential for all Geographies as it underpins environmental management and gives essential context to, and widens our understanding of, patterns of human activity.
 Physical Geographical knowledge informs human interactions with a changing and dynamic environment.
-This module provides a ‘spring-board’ for more specialised Physical Geography modules in stages 2 & 3 and subject knowledge for the stage 1 Physical Geography field course module.
+This module provides a ‘spring-board’ for more specialised Physical Geography modules in stages 2 & 3.

 Aim: to provide an introduction to Physical Geography.